louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 Study design

-Post hoc analyses of the 12‐month “Is colchicine prophylaxis required with start‐low go‐slow allopurinol dose escalation in gout?” noninferiority randomized controlled trial were undertaken (ACTRN 12618001179224).
-The methods and results of the full trial have been reported.Briefly, this was a one‐year double‐blind placebo‐controlled noninferiority trial with participants randomized 1:1 to colchicine at 0.5 mg daily or placebo for the first six months.
-All participants commenced allopurinol, increasing monthly to achieve a target urate level of <0.36 mmol/L. Starting doses of allopurinol were 50 mg daily in those with estimated glomerular filtration rate (eGFR) <60 mL/min/1.73 m 2 and 100 mg daily in those with eGFR ≥60 mL/min/1.73 m 2.
-The allopurinol doses were increased monthly by 50 mg daily in those with eGFR <60 mL/min/1.73 m 2 and by 100 mg daily in those with eGFR ≥60 mL/min/1.73 m 2 until the serum urate level was <0.36 mmol/L (6 mg/dL) for three consecutive visits.
+Post hoc analyses of the 12‐month "Is colchicine prophylaxis required with start‐low go‐slow allopurinol dose escalation in gout?" noninferiority randomized controlled trial were undertaken (ACTRN 12618001179224).
+The methods and results of the full trial have been reported.
+Briefly, this was a one‐year double‐blind placebo‐controlled noninferiority trial with participants randomized 1:1 to colchicine at 0.5 mg daily or placebo for the first six months.
+All participants commenced allopurinol, increasing monthly to achieve a target urate level of < 0.36 mmol/L. Starting doses of allopurinol were 50 mg daily in those with estimated glomerular filtration rate (eGFR) < 60 mL/min/1.73 m 2 and 100 mg daily in those with eGFR ≥ 60 mL/min/1.73 m 2.
+The allopurinol doses were increased monthly by 50 mg daily in those with eGFR < 60 mL/min/1.73 m 2 and by 100 mg daily in those with eGFR ≥ 60 mL/min/1.73 m 2 until the serum urate level was < 0.36 mmol/L (6 mg/dL) for three consecutive visits.
 Ethical approval was obtained from the Health and Disability Ethics Committee, New Zealand (18/STH/156), and all participants provided written informed consent.

 Participants were seen in person every three months by study coordinators, with intervening monthly telephone assessments.
 Gout flares, defined as self‐reported gout flares requiring treatment, were recorded at each monthly assessment.
 Adverse events and serious adverse events were collected monthly and coded according to Common Terminology Criteria for Adverse Events (CTCAE v5.0).
 Participants were asked about the occurrence of any adverse events as well as colchicine‐specific adverse events (abdominal pain, nausea, vomiting, diarrhea, muscle weakness, and myalgia).
 Blood samples were obtained monthly for serum urate and creatinine; every three months for complete bloodcount, alanine transaminase, alkaline phophatase, and gamma glutamyl transferase; and at baseline, month three, and month six for CK.
 Nonfasting plasma samples were collected for trough colchicine plasma concentrations (just before the next colchicine dose) and the assumed peak (30–60 minutes post dose) colchicine concentrations at month three.